Anthrozoology: Growth of the field

 There are currently 23 college programs in HAS or a related field in the United States, Canada, Great Britain, Germany, Israel and the Netherlands, as well as an additional eight veterinary school programs in North America, and over thirty HAS organizations in the US, Canada, Great Britain, Australia, France, Germany, New Zealand, Israel, Sweden, and Switzerland.

 In the UK, the University of Exeter runs an MA in Anthrozoology which explores human–animal interactions from anthropological (cross-cultural) perspectives.
 Human animal interactions (HAI) involving companion animals are also studied by the Waltham Centre for Pet Nutrition, which partners with the US National Institutes of Health to research HAI in relation to child development and aging.

+The field has also expanded beyond Western academic institutions.
+In Iran, a body of phenomenological research on human-animal relationships has emerged, critically examining traditional practices involving animals.
+Sociologist Hossein Solati and his colleagues have published a series of studies applying ethical phenomenology and human-animal studies frameworks to analyze the Varzajang (bullfighting) tradition in Gilan province.
+Their 2024 study directly addresses animal abuse and applies the concept of "phantom pain" (drawing on Blumenberg) to understand the persistence of animal suffering within cultural traditions.
+A 2023 study in bioethics by Solati and Taghavian advocates for the recognition of animal subjectivity and rights as a philosophical counterweight to traditional justifications for animal suffering, contributing to the broader international discourse on animal ethics.
+A further phenomenological study examined the evolution of human-animal relations across generations within the same cultural practice.
+These works represent the first systematic integration of human-animal studies frameworks within Iranian sociology.

 There are now three primary lists for HAS scholars and students—H-Animal, the Human-Animal Studies listserv, and NILAS, as well as the Critical Animal Studies list.

-There are now over a dozen journals covering HAS issues, many of them founded in the last decade, and hundreds of HAS books, most of them published in the last decade (see for example, Humanimalia).
+There are now over a dozen journals covering HAS issues, many of them founded in the last decade, and hundreds of HAS books, most of them published in the last decade (see, for example, Humanimalia).
 Brill, Berg, Johns Hopkins, Purdue, Columbia, Reaktion, Palgrave-Macmillan, University of Minnesota, University of Illinois, and Oxford all offer either a HAS series or a large number of HAS books.